Zefevr/App-for-ScaleUpNation/README.md

 Clone this repository.
 Run yarn to install all libraries.

-on Server folder: Run 'yarn tsc -w' to compile.
+on Server folder: Run 'yarn tsc' to compile.
 Run 'nodemon .' on the target folder.

 on Client folder: Run yarn start to listen app on local port.